Community Watershed Monitoring

 - Wexford Creek

-After three years of sampling, each site's results are reviewed and testing at sites with consistently good water quality is suspended for three to five years.
+After three years of sampling, each site's results are reviewed and testing at sites with consistently good water quality may be suspended for three to five years.
 This allows resources to be used to expand the network, adding sampling at new sites where needed.

 2018 Data Summary - Powerpoint Presentation